quickfeed/helpbot/README.md

 This bot manages a queue of students who request help from teaching assistants.

+## UiS Courses

+We are hosting bot instances for courses on the UiS autograder (<https://uis.itest.run/app/home>).
+Please contact john.i.olsen@uis.no if you want to use this bot for your course.

 ## Current features

 - Students can request help using "!gethelp" or request approval of an assignment using "!approve"